griffithlab/rnabio.org/_posts/0004-02-01-Alignment_Free_Kallisto.md

 We could download the complete fasta transcript database for human and pull out only those for genes on chromosome 22.

 We can also use BedTools to create a transcripts fastq file from our transcript GTF file.
 Note that previously in the [alignment QC section](https://rnabio.org/module-02-alignment/0002/06/01/Alignment_QC/) we converted our transcript GTF file to the bed12 format needed for the following step.
+This approach is convenient because it will also include the sequences for the ERCC spike in controls, allowing us to generate Kallisto abundance estimates for those features as well.
+Use `bedtools getfasta` to create an Ensembl+ERCC92 transcripts fasta file as follows.

 ```bash
 cd $RNA_HOME/refs